 It is not a winter-hardy plant; it cannot tolerate low temperatures.
 Extreme heat is also not tolerable.
 This is why you should keep this plant in a warmer spot inside your home.

 It requires high humidity for the shiny growth of its leaves.
-If the humidity falls below a certain level, the leaves start to lose their freshness and colors.
+If the humidity falls below a certain level, the leaves start to lose their freshness and color.
 This is why you must maintain high humidity for this plant.

 Disease and Pest Resistance

 This plant can get powdery mildew, root rot, or bacterial leaf spot.
 To prevent these diseases, avoid over-watering and soggy soil.
 The only pests that attack this plant are scales and sucking insects.
 Use an insecticide to get rid of them.
-You can also use a neem oil dipped cotton ball to rub the foliage.
+You can also use a neem oil-dipped cotton ball to rub the foliage.
 This trick is also effective in such cases.

 This beautiful plant grows at a turtle’s pace; it is a slow-growing plant.
 It needs at least two years to reach its mature height.
 If you place it in bright sunlight, its growth rate can increase a little bit.